gyuha/vite-plugin-excel-to-i18n/README.md

 ## Features

-- 🚀 Converts Excel files to i18n JSON files
+- 🚀 Converts Excel and CSV files to i18n JSON files
-- 📱 Real-time updates when Excel files change
+- 📱 Real-time updates when source files change
 - 🔄 Supports nested key structures (using '/' or '.' as separators)
 - 🌐 Supports multiple languages